Facebook reveals plan to let you control augmented reality with your thoughts

 Those are the scenarios Facebook has in mind if it were ever to deploy a muscle-sensing wristlet.

 “We’re developing natural, intuitive ways to interact with always-available AR glasses because we believe this will transform the way we connect with people near and far,” Facebook said in a blog post.

-But in order to launch such a product, the company would also need access to a new type of data: your thinking.
+But to launch such a product, the company would also need access to a new type of data: your thinking.

 Facebook says the wristband product would rely on a “neural interface” that adapts to you and your environment.